 The Foundation and Practical Application of Risk, Need, and Responsivity in the Age of COVID-19 and Justice Reform

-Learning Objectives: During this 90-minute interactive webinar, participants will:
+Learning Objectives: During this 90-minute webinar, presenters seek to help participants:

 - Understand how common fallacies and misunderstandings about RNR principles have contributed to unnecessary reliance on incarceration and links to racial and ethnic disparities

 - Learn how proper use of RNR can reduce disparities, enhance criminal justice outcomes, and contribute to effective and equitable justice reform

 - Experience a practical application of the principles in a case study of reintegrating individuals within Multnomah County, Oregon

 - Learn strategies to create and maintain collaborative relationships to achieve your jurisdiction’s reentry goals